Han Tao: Becoming an outlaw

 In the first clash with Liangshan, Huyan Zhuo and his two assistants run into a marathon fight with a succession of Liangshan warriors.
 Han Tao engages Qin Ming but apparently could not live up to his nickname.
-Put on the defensive, Han escapes when Huyan Zhuo comes to take on Qin.
+Putting on the defensive, Han escapes when Huyan Zhuo comes to take on Qin.
 In that clash, Peng Qi is captured by Hu Sanniang.
-Huyan then sends out his cavalry consisting of groups of chain-linked armoured horses, which charge forth in combined ferocity.
+Huyan then sends out his cavalry consisting of groups of chain-linked armoured horses, which charges forth in combined ferocity.
 Overwhelmed, the outlaws hole up in Liangshan with the marsh as buffer as they work out a counter-attack.

 Tang Long recommends that his cousin Xu Ning could beat Huyan's cavalry with his expertise in hooked lance.
 After being trained by Xu, who is recruited through an elaborate trick, the hooked lancer squad of Liangshan fell the cavalry of Huayan routing his force.
 Captured, Han Tao surrenders upon the advice of Peng Qi, who has transferred his allegiance to Liangshan.